PhilCPH/Python_Twitter-Sentiment-Analysis-and-ML/README.md

 After hydrating, tweets that have been since deleted will result in NaN's.
 After dropping all missed values, duplicates and tweets not written in English, 43,111 tweets remain.

-We've used "Tweet Preprocessor" to remove Twitter-specific parts (e.g. hashtags, mentions) and "Spacy" to identify stop words and punctuation.
+"Tweet Preprocessor" was used to remove Twitter-specific parts (e.g. hashtags, mentions) and "Spacy" to identify stop words and punctuation.
 Spacy then transforms the words into tokens and leematizes them (e.g. running converts to run).
 Then words with less than 4 characters are removed.
 By loading NLTK-dictionaries, each tweet can be related to a polarity, depending on how many positive/neutral/negative words were mentioned.
 This polarity ranges from -1 to +1.
 The mean polarity over our time frame can be seen in the next figure.

 ![Polarity image](https://github.com/PhilCPH/Twitter-Sentiment-Analysis-and-ML/blob/main/images/MeanPol.JPG)